 Unfortunately, prior to legalization in Canada, CBD was only legally available by prescription only, or not-so-legally through cannabis dispensaries.
 After legalization in late 2018, CBD continues to be legally available only through controlled distribution from licensed outlets.

-In order to bring these health benefits to a growing number of individuals through open distribution, Cannanda's research and development has created our proprietary CB2™ terpene blend, which harnesses the power of terpenes in a very specific blend that promotes the health of the ECS.
-This unique blend achieves its health-giving benefits through the activation of one of the main receptors of the ECS, a receptor called the cannabinoid receptor type 2 (CB2).
+In order to bring these benefits to a growing number of individuals through open distribution, Cannanda's research and development has created our proprietary CB2™ terpene blend, which harnesses the power of terpenes in a very specific blend that promotes the function of the ECS.
+This unique blend achieves its effects through the activation of one of the main receptors of the ECS, a receptor called the cannabinoid receptor type 2 (CB2).

 However, if you're already CBD user, the benefits could be even greater!
 There is a perfect synergy between Cannanda's CB2 and CBD products (read more below).